gabriellopes00/gabriellopes00/README.md

 ### :wave: About me

-##### Web developer and student focused on learning back-end and front-end technologies and developing different types of applications, seeking to have clean, readable, tested, structured and high-performance code.
+##### Web developer and student focused on learning most used back-end technologies and developing different types of applications, seeking to have clean, readable, tested, structured and high-performance code.
 And always looking to contribute to the community in some way 📚

 ### 🚀 Technologies and Tools ⚙